-It's not just those "success philosophers" who lure people toward so-called success by making it seem attainable by the masses.
+It's not just those "success philosophers" who lure people toward so-called success.
 Hollywood would have us believe that fame and millions of twitter followers is success.
 Wall Street suggests that millions (and billions) of dollars is success.
-Fashion designers want us to buy in to whatever ridiculously overpriced clothes, shoes, and handbags are trending now (that will not be in style 3 months from now), as though wearing the right clothes is a genuine indicator of success.
+Fashion designers want us to buy whatever ridiculously overpriced clothes, shoes, and handbags are trending now (that will not be in style 3 months from now), as though wearing the right clothes is an indicator of genuine success.
 Nope.
 Nope.
 Nope.

 I know the difference between real success and its deceptive counterfeit because I chased what the world called success from the day I emancipated from the child welfare system at 16 years of age.
+I became California's youngest licensed insurance agent when I was 17.
 I bought my first house when I was 19.
 I acquired my first rental property when I was 21.
 I started my first business when I was 27.
-And I worked my way up to having all that the world considers success.
-So I can attest personally to the truth that having a national business, an enormous mansion, my dream house on the beach in Malibu, and the Ferrari to get back and forth does not define success.
+And I worked my way up to having what that the world calls success.
+I can attest personally to the truth that having a national business, an enormous mansion, my dream house on the beach in Malibu, and the Ferrari to get back and forth does not define success.
 Those were some of the most miserable years of my life.

 To help you avoid wasting years (even decades) chasing the wrong things--things that are not necessarily indicators of authentic success, I want to share what I've learned about creating real personal and professional success.
 Not what the world calls success, but true success, which is synonymous with finding and fulfilling the unique purpose for your life.

 Authentic success has 5 facets, one without the others is not genuine success.

 1. The first is healthy relationships with good people.
 If you have all the money and a million social media followers, yet have no one to call at 3 a.m. when you're in trouble, you don't have real success.

 2. The second is good health.
 If you have lots of good relationships and truckloads of money, but you're physically, mentally, and emotionally unwell, you can't fully enjoy all that you have.